AyushExel/AyushExel/README.md

 ### Hi there 👋
 I'm an engineer with interest in applied ML and software development.
 I love working with and contributing to open source projects.

+🔭 I'm a core maintainer and ML engineer of [Yolov5](https://github.com/ultralytics/yolov5).

-🔭 I’m currently working on deploying deep learning models on edge devices.
+   On the side, I’m currently working on deploying deep learning models on edge devices.
 I'm working on android/IOS/Web development using React.

-I'm a core maintainer and ML engineer of [Yolov5](https://github.com/ultralytics/yolov5)(31k Stars) 📫 How to reach me: ayush.chaurarsia@gmail.com
+📫 How to reach me: ayush.chaurarsia@gmail.com

 ⚡  Some of my notable open source contributions: